Aloha Fridays Resort in Miami Beach

 - What did the most recent inspection of Aloha Fridays Resort in Miami Beach find?

-- Aloha Fridays Resort in Miami Beach was most recently inspected on December 22, 2025 with 4 violation(s).
-Disposition: Call Back - Admin. complaint recommended.
+- Aloha Fridays Resort in Miami Beach was most recently inspected on June 4, 2026 with 8 violation(s), including 1 high-priority violation(s).
+Disposition: Warning Issued.

 - Has Aloha Fridays Resort in Miami Beach ever been shut down?